Figma tutorial: a first app

 In this way you can make all kinds of re-usable components.

-Finalize the design by giving it a proper name.
-Go back to files:
+Finalize the design by giving it a proper name, click on 'Untitled':

 4. Do the prototyping